Tap to inquire

 Climbing Costs

-Hiking starts after a briefing at the park headquarters at 7:00 am.
+The hike starts with a briefing at the park headquarters at 7:00 am.

-The best time to visit Mount Muhabura is during the dry season, from June to September and December to February.
+The best time to visit is during the dry season (June to September and December to February), when trails are not muddy and slippery.

 Accommodation – Where to Stay